uob-mu3e/daq_wiki/February 22, 2021 - Integration run preparation.md

 In what state is the hardware, who will bring what to PSI

 ### DAQ
-* 12 more FEBs are in production
+*    12 more FEBs are in production - see [Schematic](https://www.physi.uni-heidelberg.de/Forschung/he/mu3e/restricted/notes/Mu3e-Note-0061-Frontenboard_v2_1_Schematic.pdf)
+    * FEB v2.1 and FEB v2.0 are firmware-compatible
+    * SPI clk line between the boards is fixed, but wee keep the workaround for compatibility
+    * The monitored voltages are connected differently to the MAX; this needs to be handled in the MIDAS software.
 * Optical fibres: Long fibres in place at PSI, Mainz will bring fanout crates and cables for both ends.
 Labelling scheme in pull request to spec book.
-Need to count fanout fibres needed.
+Need to count fanout fibres needed in the counting house.
 * Clock box: Mainz will bring the UCL box
 * Mainz will bring the monster PC (one switching board)
-* Receiving PCs: Box ordered,monster will be receiving/backend, the nebox will be switching.
+* Receiving PCs: Box ordered,monster will be receiving/backend, the new box will be switching.
 * Clarify what we need in terms of network HW - ongoing.
 * Crate and crate controller on the way to Mainz.
 * HD will produce crates after Controller test.